rsnyder/juncture/docs/quick-start.md

 **Markdown** is a simple language and a basic understanding of usage can be obtained in just a few minutes.
 The [Markdown Guide - Getting Started tutorial](https://www.markdownguide.org/getting-started) is a good resource for getting started with Markdown.

-## Creating your first Juncture essay
+## GitHub Setup

-### Create and configure a Juncture-enabled Github repository
+Create and configure a Juncture-enabled Github repository

 1. Create a Juncture-enabled Github repository using this link - [https://github.com/juncture-digital/template/generate](https://github.com/juncture-digital/template/generate)